JasonXuDeveloper/JEngine.Docs/docs/en/documents/1.0/messagebox.md

 ```

 ### Get Pooled Count
+Get the number of message box instances cached in the object pool, used for performance analysis and memory management.

 ```csharp
 // Get the number of message boxes in object pool int pooledCount = MessageBox.PooledCount;